 However, sounding out or decoding every word can take a lot of effort.
-Reading fluency requires effective word recognition skills.
+Therefore, reading fluency requires effective word recognition skills.
 Word recognition is the ability to recognize whole words instantly by sight without sounding them out.

 Decades of research indicate that fluency is one of the critical building blocks of reading because fluency development is directly related to comprehension.
 Below are the results of a study by Fuchs et al. that shows how oral reading fluency correlates highly with reading comprehension.

 To interpret the correlation data, consider that a perfect match would be 1.0.
 As you can see, oral recall/retelling, fill-in-the-blank, and question answering are all above 0.6, indicating a strong correlation.
 Oral reading fluency is by far the strongest, with a .91 correlation.

 Reading fluency is a synthesis of three factors